namandhanopiya2003/Enterprise-System-Behaviour-and-Risk-Prediction-Framework/README.md

-# ABOUT THIS REPO: Enterprise System Behavior & Risk Prediction Framework
+# ABOUT THIS PROJECT: Enterprise System Behavior & Risk Prediction Framework

 - This repository contains two folders: **Case Study A - System Behavior Modeling** and **Case Study B - Cross System Prediction & Validation**.
 Each folder contains the datasets, documentation, dashboards, and analysis files created for its respective case study.